1. Output information

 Uses and users

-Estimates of government R&D expenditure are used by a wide range of policy-makers and other users in the UK and EU, as research and development expenditure (R&D) is perceived as an important determinant of economic growth.
+Estimates of government research and development (R&D) expenditure are used by a wide range of government policy-makers and other users in the UK and internationally as R&D expenditure is perceived as an important determinant of economic growth.

 Back to table of contents